yswcyswc/Scalable-Robot-Target-Interception-Planner/DECISIONS.md

 ### Chosen approach

 Waiting is modeled as remaining in place and paying that cell’s traversal cost per timestep.
-The total cost of interception is:

-movement cost + waiting cost
+The total cost of interception is: movement cost + waiting cost.
 This preserves the intended objective and ensures early arrival is only chosen when it is genuinely cost-effective.

----

 ## Challenge 3: Efficiency and Stability